Kylie Jenner and Travis Scott Reunite for Disneyworld Trip With Stormi

 Kylie Jenner and Travis Scott Reunite for Disneyworld Trip With Daughter Stormi

-Kylie Jenner and Travis Scott came together on Wednesday for a trip to the Happiest Place on Earth.
+Kylie Jenner and Travis Scott came together on Wednesday for a family trip to the Happiest Place on Earth.

 The former couple was snapped in a photo obtained by TMZ riding together with their daughter, Stormi, on Peter Pan's Flight as Disneyworld in Orlando, Florida.
 Dressed in a purple sweatshirt, Stormi sits on her mom's lap in the pic, as Scott, bundled up in a black puffer jacket and black beanie, sits beside them.

-The family's outing comes just over a week before Stormi's second birthday.
+The family outing -- which also included Kourtney Kardashian, Kris Jenner, Corey Gamble, North West, and Penelope Disick -- comes just over a week before Stormi's second birthday.
 Jenner and Scott, who split in October, have made an effort to spend holidays and big events together with their daughter.

 "The couple has always been on good terms, and Stormi is their main priority," a source told ET in November.
 "Although the duo is spending time together and have been flirty, they're not back together officially.
 However, everyone around them is hopeful they will work it out."